deckgo/deckdeckgo/webcomponents/drag-resize-rotate/src/components/readme.md

 ## Installation

-This component could be added to your web application using the following methods.
+This component can be added to your web application with following methods.

 ### Using from a CDN